 Resistors and Diode

 First up are the resistors and Diode.
 Insert the resistors into their proper places according to the BOM.
 Then insert the Diode into place with the stripe on the diode facing the same way as the stripe on the board.
 Diodes are polarized components and will not work if installed improperly.
 Afterwards, flip your project over carefully onto a flat surface and solder everything in place.
 Then clip your leads.

 Now we can populate the capacitors into the board according to the BOM.
 Electrolytic capacitors are polarized, so make sure when placing them, that the stripe on the capacitor goes into the hole opposite from the one marked with a ‘+’ symbol.
-The 1000uF capacitor needs to be laid on its side, as in the photo above for it to fit inside the case.
+The electrolytic caps needs to be laid on their side (as in the photo above) for them to fit inside the case.
 It is easiest to insert it into the holes, then push it over on its side at a diagonal so that it fits under where the potentiometer will be.
 Once you have populated all the capacitors, flip the board over and solder them, clipping the leads afterwards.

-Next up is the trimmer potentiometer.
-Insert it into the designated spot on the silkscreen, with the two legs that are closer together towards the side of the board with the stomp switch.
+Insert the trimmer into the designated spot on the silkscreen, with the two legs that are closer together towards the side of the board with the stomp switch.
 Now you can flip the board over, solder and clip the leads (if necessary)

 The first step is to clip the chassis mount leads off of the pots, otherwise they will get in the way of the components below them.
 Now would also be a good time to clip any ‘nubs’ that are on the mating surface of the pots. (see below)

 Next, insert the machine pin headers snugly into the pot legs.